c9/docs.c9.io/src/running_and_debugging/running_and_debugging_code.md

 Cloud9 IDE provides several ways to run and debug your code.
 We'll explore each of them in this section of the documentation.

-Currently, only Javascript/Node.js applications can make use of the debugger.
-Also, only Javascript/Node.js, Python, Ruby, and Apache+PHP applications can be run.
+Note: Currently, only Javascript/Node.js applications can make use of the debugger.
+You can also execute Javascript/Node.js, Python, Ruby, and Apache+PHP applications.

 The following information applies to all of the above programming languages.